AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Benefits

-The image shows a network monitoring dashboard with throughput statistics and metric charts for packets sent and received.
+The image shows a network monitoring dashboard with throughput stats and metric charts for packets sent and received.
 It includes a section labeled "Accessing performance metrics and logs."

 Watch Video